IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

 2. ``hostname="localhost:8080";``

-   changed to point to the Dataverse installation app, from which TwoRavens will be obtaining the metadata and data files. (don't forget to change 8080 to the correct port number!)
+   changed to point to the Dataverse installation, from which TwoRavens will be obtaining the metadata and data files. (don't forget to change 8080 to the correct port number!)

 3. ``var rappURL = "http://0.0.0.0:8000/custom/";``